kragen/yamemex/README.md

 - publishing your bookmarks as a blog on the web
 - saving previous versions of annotations
 - syncing across multiple browsers
-- tagging: Twitter-like, #hashtags in the blog view will be links to filtered views that show only things tagged with that hashtag.
 - saving highlighted quotations from pages
 - automatically parsing dates from pages and displaying bookmarks in a calendar view
 - Lotus-Agenda-like auto-tagging based on user-specified keywords